nighthawkcoders/spring-idea/README.md

    ubuntu@ip-172-31-30-21:~$

-You are now ready to start Deployment procedures.
+## From Ubuntu shell you are ready to proceed with Deployment procedures above.